How to add the Cognitive Face robot skill

 - Choose the Camera category tab.

 - Press the Cognitive Face icon to add the robot skill to your project.

 Use the Cognitive Face cloud service to detect faces, describe emotions, guess age and get the person's name from a worldwide database.
 The images come from the Camera Device robot skill added to the project.
 This plugin requires an internet connection.
 Please consult the appropriate lessons in the learn section to configure your EZ-B to WiFi client mode or add a second USB WiFi adapter.

 What Does It Do?

 This control will use the camera to detect and learn your facial features.
 Once you teach it your name, your face profile is saved in a global worldwide database.
 Now every robot on the planet can know who everyone is!
-With this control, you can visit a friend, and their ezrobot will know who you are.
-Detected names, age, and emotion are stored in variables to be used in EZ-Script or Blockly.
+With this control, you can visit a friend, and their robot will know who you are.
+Detected names, ages, and emotions are stored in variables for use in EZ-Script or Blockly.
 Use ControlCommand() to trigger the Detect or Learn buttons.
 Consult the Cheat Sheet for available ControlCommands.

 What Doesn't This Do?

 The Camera Device Control has built-in support for trackings, such as Objects, Faces, Colors, Motion, Glyphs, and more.
 This control does not track a face - meaning, this control will not move servos or have your robot detect when a look is in the camera view.
 For moving servos and detecting faces, use the Face Tracking option of the Camera Device.
 This control will populate variables and execute a script with the detected Name, Age, and Emotional status of the face in the camera.

 What Can I Do With It?

 When your face and name have been taught to the control, the information is saved in a cloud database.
 Any robot that detects your face can know your name.
-This means you can create straightforward scripts that greet people or perform specific actions.
+You can create straightforward scripts that greet people or perform specific actions.

 Cognitive Face In Action